FactorialCoin/PTTP/README.md

 GitHub Install:

-download the Domero Perl base from https://github.com/FactorialCoin/base/ put perl/site/lib into your Perl's /site/lib directory.
+Download the Domero Perl base from https://github.com/FactorialCoin/base/ put perl/site/lib into your Perl's /site/lib directory.

 May the PTTP take you down the rabbithole, say hello to Alice from me!